 In the past few years, several organisations have systematically evaluated and specified current areas for improvement in surgical breast cancer research and treatment.
 The Association of Breast Surgery Gap Analysis Working Group described various key research gaps including the need to assess the effectiveness of oncoplastic and reconstructive surgery.9 The gap analysis identified several ongoing controversies that need to be resolved in this clinical field.
 The Swiss, German and Austrian societies of senology convened a consensus conference that revealed substantial heterogeneity in several aspects of clinical OPS practice.10 Finally, the global Oncoplastic Breast Consortium (OPBC) has identified major disagreement among experts in many questions that are pertinent to NSM with immediate reconstruction.11

-The aims of this consensus process were to identify the most important knowledge gaps in the field of oncoplastic breast surgery and to propose appropriate and practical scientific strategies to address them.
+The aims of this consensus process were to identify the most important knowledge gaps in the field of oncoplastic breast surgery based on pan integration of diverse sources of clinical evidence (including personal experience drawn from contemporary practice) and scientifically robust and pragmatic strategies to address them.

 Methods